Gatehead-Bank-Broadband-Project/cfp-website/_posts/2021-05-25-starthere.markdown

 ## What are the benefits?
 * Faster download speed: approximately 30 mbps Vs up to 1000 mbps
 * Property value will increase.
 According to Zen, Brits are willing to pay £1500 more for a house with full fibre broadband.[^1]
+* Increased reliability - less downtime.
+Fibre Optic cables are less susceptible to interferance.
+* More devices are able to connect and use the network simultaneously thanks to the increased bandwith.
+* Future proof your connection - Fibre to the premises is still not fully rolled out, even in suburban areas.
+This will allow us to have world class broadband which is currently rare in rural areas.